Locations:

 2. Load up on nutrient-rich, whole foods

-“It’s easy to get caught up in really complicated diets and cutting out certain nutrients for one reason or another,” he says.
+“It’s easy to get caught up in really complicated diets and cutting out certain nutrients for one reason or another,” he notes.
 “But if you can just focus on limiting your sodium intake and eating nutritious foods, that’s going to be good for your kidney function and your overall health.”

 Advertisement